Belarus in the Junior Eurovision Song Contest 2020: Internal selection

+Preparation

+Due to logistical challenges related to the COVID-19 pandemic, most participants performed their songs remotely from television studios in their respective countries.
+Pehtereva's performance was recorded on 3 November 2020 at the BTRC studios in Minsk, following rehearsals on 1 November; each broadcaster was allowed three takes, with the Belarusian delegation ultimately selecting the second take as the official contest performance.

 At Junior Eurovision

 After the opening ceremony, which took place on 23 November 2020, it was announced that Belarus will perform fifth on 29 November 2020, following Serbia and preceding Poland.